-DEVCOM CBC, Chemring sign patent agreement for TACBIO® 2 biosensor
+DEVCOM CBC, Chemring Sign Patent Agreement for TACBIO® 2 Biosensor

 |0

-This work, DEVCOM CBC, Chemring sign patent agreement for TACBIO® 2 biosensor, by Gabriella White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DEVCOM CBC, Chemring Sign Patent Agreement for TACBIO® 2 Biosensor, by Parker Martin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.